 Schedule of Key Project Dates: Describe the significant dates in the project.
-If you include activities that occur before the earliest allowable start date (January 1, 2018, if you apply at the February 16, 2017, deadline), indicate by adding an asterisk (\) and make sure that those activities and costs are not included on the Project Budget form.
+If you include activities that occur before June 1, 2018, indicate by adding an asterisk () and make sure that those activities and costs are not included on the Project Budget form.
 (1,500 Character Limit, including spaces)